gennyble/pingling/meta.md

 displayed differently.
 If I link to the homepage, like this:
 {https://bookcase.name}, it should get square brackets.
 If I, for some reason, want to name that link, I *MUST* use a reference link.
-Reference links in this markdown-but-not langauge require a bang afte the opening brace.
+Reference links in this markdown-but-not language require a bang after the opening brace.
 I could use them to, for example, link to {!Myself on Twitter}.
 Currently you cannot rename internal links.

 [Myself on Twitter]: https://twitter.com/gennyble

-This derivative-of-markdown is designed to be as readable as possible when it's in-writing or un-processed, and to be easily parseable.
+This derivative-of-markdown is designed to be as readable as possible when it's in-writing or unprocessed, and to be easily parseable.
 The hardest thing, I think, will be the internal linking.
 It hasn't been properly described yet, so let's get to that.